desmon91/desmond-s-website/src/pages/blog/connecting-postgresql-with-excel-in-windows.md

 <br/>

 From the Home tab or ribbon choose the **From Other Sources** and choose the **Others (OLED/ODBC)** connection and click next.
-Give connection a name, click Build, navigate to the Provider tab and choose Microsoft OLE DB Provider for ODBC Drivers, click next or navigate to the Connection tab.
-On the Specify the source of data click the drop down from the Use data source name and you will see the name of the server that we made from the first step of this guide and test the connection.
+Give connection a name, click **Build**,navigate to the **Provider** tab and choose **Microsoft OLE DB Provider for ODBC Drivers**, click next or navigate to the **Connection** tab.
+On the **Specify the source of data** click the drop down from the **Use data source name** and you will see the name of the server that we made from the first step of this guide and test the connection.
 If it is not connected or error out.
-Please make sure again you config it correctly from the first step of this guide.
+Please make sure again you configure it correctly from the first step of this guide.

 <br/>